Friday the 13th Part III: Plot

-Following his committing a series of murders the night before, a badly injured and unmasked Jason Voorhees goes to a lakefront store for a change of clothes.
-While there, he murders the store owner Harold and his wife Edna.
-Meanwhile, Chris Higgins and her friends travel to Higgins Haven, her old home on Crystal Lake, to spend the weekend.
+After the events of the second film, a badly injured and unmasked Jason Voorhees goes to a lakefront store for a change of clothes.
+While there, he murders the store owner, Harold, and his wife, Edna.
+Meanwhile, Chris Higgins and her friends travel to Higgins Haven, her old home on Crystal Lake, for a summer trip.
 The gang includes pregnant Debbie, her boyfriend Andy, prankster Shelly, his blind date Vera (who does not reciprocate his feelings), and stoners Chuck and Chili.
-After running into a man named Abel who warns them to turn back, the gang meets Chris' boyfriend Rick at their destination.
+After running into a man named Abel, who warns them to turn back, the gang meets Chris' boyfriend, Rick, at their destination.

 At a convenience store, Shelly and Vera get into a confrontation with bikers Ali, Fox, and Loco.
-Shelly gets in the car and knocks down their motorcycles, impressing Vera.
-Later, the bikers show up at Higgins Haven, where they take the gas out of the van and attempt to burn the barn down to get even.
-Jason, who has been hiding in the barn, murders Fox and Loco with a pitchfork before beating Ali unconscious.
-That night, Chris and Rick head out into the woods, where Chris reveals that she was attacked by a deformed man two years prior, which prompted her to leave Crystal Lake in the first place; the main reason that she returned was to confront her fears and escape the trauma.
+Shelly gets in the car and knocks down their motorcycles.
+While the car gets their front window broken with a chain, Shelly returns to knock down the bike again, impressing Vera.
+Later, the bikers show up at Higgins Haven, where they siphon gas out of the van and attempt to burn the barn down to get even.
+Jason, who has been hiding inside the barn, murders Fox and Loco each with a pitchfork before beating Ali unconscious.
+That night, Chris and Rick head out into the woods, where Chris reveals that she was attacked by a deformed man two years prior, which prompted her to leave Crystal Lake in the first place; the main reason that she returned was to confront her fears.
+Her overall memory of the incident is unclear.

-Back at Higgins Haven, Shelly scares Vera with a hockey mask and then wanders into the barn, where Jason slashes his throat.
-Taking his mask to conceal his face, Jason emerges from the barn.
-Vera retrieves Shelly's wallet from under the dock and is shot in the eye with a speargun.
-Jason enters the house and slices in half a hand-standing Andy with a machete.
+Back at Higgins Haven, a rejected Shelly scares Vera with a hockey mask and then wanders into the barn; Jason emerges wearing Shelly's mask.
+Vera retrieves Shelly's wallet from under the dock, then is promptly shot in the eye with a speargun.
+Jason then enters the house and slices a handstanding Andy with a machete.
 Debbie finishes her shower and rests on a hammock, where Jason thrusts a knife through her chest from beneath.
-When the power goes out in the house, Chuck goes downstairs to the basement only for Jason to hurl him into the fuse box, electrocuting him.
-Chili finds that everyone else is dead and is then impaled with a hot fire poker.
+When the power goes out in the house, Chuck goes downstairs to the basement only to be hurled into the fuse box and electrocuted.
+Chili finds Shelly bleeding to death from a slashed throat, believing it is a joke at first, and Jason impales her with a fire poker.